krotz-dieter/HTTPx/README.md

 The following command with start the DICOM Web server listening on different ports for different HTTP protocol versions:

 `httpx-server -v 0 -dir .\out -cert ..`

 ### Ports used by the server:
 `HTTP/1.1:  8080
 HTTPS/1.1: 8081
 HTTPS/2:   8082
 HTTP/3:    8083`

+Important parameters for the httpx-server:

+`-dir - directory to be used for retrieve (output) or store (input)`

+`-cert - directory with public and private certificate: cert-priv.perm, cert-public.pem`

+`-v - number for the log level verbosity, 1 - Summary data, 2 - HTTP logs, 3 - debug, 4 - info`

 ### <b>6.
 Run the client</b>
 Retrieve use case with the different protocol versions: